AlexHLinS/hse_summer2020_deeplearning_homeworks/README.md

 HSE DS7 Deep Learning Course home works solutions by Alex Shkil

 ## Description
-Acoarding to the tutor's recomendation all home works have to submit as github repo.
+According to the tutor's recommendation all home workers have to submit as github repo.
 This repo store my solutions of HSE Summer 2022 Deep learning course home works.

 ## Contents
 in progress ...